 004.04 Alternate Compliance, Building Owner Certification.
 To expedite review for subject detached one- and two-family residential buildings with no architect or engineer of record, the agency may submit a Building Owner Certification completed by the building owner, instead of the building plans and specifications.
 The certification form, which will be provided by the Energy Office, will attest that the building design complies and provide summary information about the design.

 004.05 Alternate Compliance, Home Energy Rating.
-To expedite review for subject detached one- and two-family residential buildings, the agency may submit a Home Energy Rating System (HERS) Report completed by a Nebraska certified home energy rater, instead of the building plans and specifications.
+To expedite review for subject detached one- and two-family residential buildings, the agency may submit a Home Energy Rating System (HERS) Report completed by a Certified Home Energy Rater, instead of the building plans and specifications.
 The report must indicate that the subject building complies with the IECC.

 004.06 Review of Alternate Compliance.
 The Energy Office may select subject buildings, for which alternate compliance was documented, for review.
 In such cases, the Energy Office will request documentation from the agency as described above.
 At the completion of its review, the Energy Office will provide written comments to the agency.